-Dirty Girls is proud to be pioneering the use of the simple environmental practice of washing used materials in humanitarian relief efforts: with the vision that it will become the status quo for the larger international humanitarian agencies.
+Dirty Girls is proud to be pioneering the use of the simple environmental practice of washing used materials in humanitarian relief efforts: with the vision that it will become the status quo for the larger international humanitarian agencies and refugee host governments.
 Dirty Girls washes (to hospital standards), blankets, sleeping bags and other materials so that they can be reused, rather than the present practices of International Non Government Organisations (INGOs) – the cavalier trashing of all materials and replacement with new ones.

 This leads to environmental degradation while the financial cost to donors and taxpayers is twice as much as necessary.

 Dirty Girls was initiated in October, 2015, so that good quality wet and dirty clothing, discarded by thousands of refugees arriving by sea on the island of Lesvos, would no longer be trashed.
 Instead, Dirty Girls, paying for the services of a sympathetic commercial laundry, collected and washed tons and tons of clothing and then sent them to the clothing distribution centres for other incoming people.
 Because the washed clothes were coming from people with similar backgrounds, Dirty Girls could provide clothes to the arriving refugees with more appropriate styles, sizes and modesty levels than what was available with donated clothes.
 Depending on the type, shoes were washed in machines or by hand.
 Quality woollen jackets were gently washed and hand pressed before being sent on coat hangers to the clothing distribution centres.

 With huge capacity machines, operating 24/7, washing to hospital standards, it was also possible to launder sleeping bags and the big grey UNHCF blankets, which were given to refugees, as well as backpacks, baby carriers and other materials.